facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### kill_highlight_on_threshold
-This is a boolean which can be enabled to completely kill highlighting when [`auto_selection_threshold`](#auto-selection-threshold).
+Completely kills highlighting when [auto_selection_threshold](#auto_selection_threshold).
 When disabled, BH will just highlight up to the threshold limit.

 ```js
     // Enable this to completely kill highlighting if "auto_selection_threshold"